-- 6.1 There are currently no sundry debtor cases over £10,000 for which Cabinet's approval for write off is sought - 6.2 There were no cases that have been written off under the Deputy S151 Officer delegated powers. - 6.3 The recovery process varies dependant on the type of debt.
+- 6.1 There is one sundry debtor case over £10,000 for which Cabinet's approval for write off is sought.
+This relates to a sundry debtor invoice for £18,203.16 where the company is in liquidation with no assets. - 6.2 There were no cases that have been written off under the Deputy S151 Officer delegated powers. - 6.3 The recovery process varies dependant on the type of debt.